January 6th Committee: After the final report

 Three days later, on July 1, 2024, the Supreme Court decided in Trump v.
 United States that all former presidents have absolute immunity for their acts as president within their constitutional purview, presumptive immunity for official acts, and no immunity for unofficial acts.

 On December 8, 2024, Trump said in an interview with NBC News that every member of the committee should be jailed: "Everybody on that committee … for what they did, yeah, honestly, they should go to jail".
 He falsely alleged the committee had "deleted and destroyed all the evidence".

 On December 15, Senator Bernie Sanders told NBC that Biden should consider preemptively pardoning the committee members.
-Biden did so on January 20, 2025, pardoning all members and staffers as well as four police officers who testified.
+Biden did so on January 19, 2025, pardoning all members and staffers as well as four police officers who testified.

-Later in the day on January 20, 2025, Trump, upon taking office, granted clemency to all of the January 6 rioters.
+Later on January 20, 2025, after the pardon was announced, Trump, upon taking office, granted clemency to all of the January 6 rioters.
 One of them, Proud Boys leader Enrique Tarrio, pardoned of seditious conspiracy and interviewed by Alex Jones the next day, urged the government to investigate Attorney General Merrick Garland (who was replaced two weeks later by Pam Bondi) as well as former U.S. attorney Matthew Graves.

 On January 22, House Majority Leader Mike Johnson announced a formation of a panel to investigate the January 6 committee in what The Associated Press described as "an effort to defend Trump's actions that day and dispute the work of a bipartisan committee that investigated the siege two years ago".

 On February 4, responding to a Justice Department order to identify which of its 38,000 employees had worked on the investigations of the Capitol attack, the FBI named over 5,000 employees, immediately after which the FBI Agents Association sued the Justice Department.